 Extra-large baby-safe silicon guards not only protect furniture, but they also make it hard for most babies to get a good biting angle.
 They also have the added benefit of protecting crawling babies as they start to explore the limits of their mobility.
 Of course, the house should be baby-proofed thoroughly, too.

-One thing parents can’t do, though, is dissuade a baby from exploring with their mouth.
+One thing parents can’t do, though, is dissuade a baby from exploring with their mouths.
 They explore, they sense, they soothe, and they discover – and possibly strengthen their immune system unwittingly – with their mouth.
 It’s not just a comfort instinct for babies – it’s a trend that sticks with a lot of people well past infancy.

 How to Stop a Kid From Chewing On the Crib